limpyd/redis-limpyd-jobs/README.rst

 Note that if this delay is, say, 5 seconds (it's 25 by default), and the ``timeout`` parameter is 30, you may wait 30 seconds before the new priority fetch because if there is no jobs in the priority queues actually managed by the worker, the time is in the redis hands.

+``fetch_delayed_delay``
+'''''''''''''''''''''''

+The ``fetch_delayed_delay`` is the delay between two fetches of the delayed jobs that are now ready in the queues managed by the worker.

+Note that if this delay is, say, 5 seconds (it's 25 by default), and the ``timeout`` parameter is 30, you may wait 30 seconds before the new delayed fetch because if there is no jobs in the priority queues actually managed by the worker, the time is in the redis hands.

 ``requeue_times``